Coronavirus pandemic has exercise studios from ClassPass to Barre3 throwing in the towel

 But many nationwide exercise studio chains are franchises, and corporate headquarters’ ability to close studios depends on their franchise agreements.
 For example, OrangeTheory has waived cancellation fees—and garnered angry feedback for not closing nationwide (“Stop contributing to the pandemic.”)

-Gyms had been valiantly hanging on, dodging the restaurant-and-bar closures of some cities and states, until this morning: The governors of New York, New Jersey, and Connecticut banned together to close down gyms and movie theaters.
+Gyms had been valiantly hanging on, dodging the restaurant-and-bar closures of some cities and states, until this morning: The governors of New York, New Jersey, and Connecticut banded together to close down gyms and movie theaters.

 Other states are expected to follow.